-As we come into Spring and start enjoying the lovely ‘stretch in the evenings’ now is the perfect time to let as much of the natural sunlight into your home as possible.
-The DIY experts at Tradesmen.ie share with us, how you can best maximise the natural light in your home to create brighter space without needing to splash out on costly renovations!
-Using these tricks and tips can be a real mood-booster, plus it can also help you save on energy costs!
+Any time of year is a great time to get more natural light into your home.
+The DIY experts at Tradesmen.ie share with us some tips on how you can best maximise the natural light in your home to create a brighter space without needing to splash out on costly renovations!
+Using these tricks and tips can be a real mood-booster and also help you save on energy costs in your home!

 Mirrored furniture and porcelain tiling will reflect light rather than absorbing it and increase the appearance of space and brightness inside your home.
 You can also try a mirrored surface on the back of your shelves, with your decorative items placed in front of it.
 This will positively affect the sense of light and space in a room.